vhaudiquet/ubuntu-project-docs/docs/contributors/advanced/plus-one-maintenance.md

 When working on a package, contributors should first check Launchpad for a relevant open bug, and if it has been assigned to someone.
 If not, they should open the bug if needed, and assign it to themselves.
-It is advised to be liberal in documenting one's progress on the bug itself.
+You should liberally document your progress on the bug itself.

 To give the bug some visibility, and since it is expected that most issues being worked on affect a package in -proposed, you should apply the `update-excuse` tag for the bug to show up on the excuses page.
 The tool `pm-helper` (provided by `ubuntu-dev-tools`) can be used for the creation of such bugs.

 ### Finding work